What you will take away from this lesson

 Plexara writes each asset directly to your company's S3 bucket.
 Your existing storage policies, retention rules, and lifecycle settings apply unchanged.
 Plexara renders and catalogs; your storage owns the bytes.
 Nothing about the artifact lives in a proprietary Plexara database that you would lose access to if you ever changed vendors.

-The portal Assets page lists every asset your team has built, with search by name and description, filters by content type and tag, and metadata for owner and creation date.
+The portal Assets page lists every asset your team has built, with search by name and description, filters by kind of file and tag, and metadata for owner and creation date.
+The list keeps loading as you scroll, so a year of saved work is something you can actually reach the bottom of.
 A chat archive was never designed to be a catalog.
 The same artifact in a chat is one event in a transcript; in Plexara it is a row in your organizational asset registry.

-Send a specific teammate a link with viewer or editor permission, or create a public link anyone can open, with optional expiration and a notice line.
+Share an asset with a named teammate at viewer or editor permission and they get mail about it, with a note from you, a link that opens the work, and a way in even if they have no account.
+Or mint a link for an audience, with an expiration and an access mode you choose.
 Update the asset in place when something changes and the link keeps working; the old version is preserved and revertible.
 Articles 303 (sharing) and 305 (editing) cover the workflows.

 The most useful property, because it compounds.
 The next time you or a colleague starts a Plexara session and asks 'has anyone built a Q3 regional review?' the agent searches your assets, finds it, and reuses or extends it rather than starting from a blank prompt.
-Saved work becomes a starting point for future work, not a one-off.
+Your saved work comes back from the same search that finds knowledge pages, prompts, and reference material, and the agent can read the one it found in full, so the portal is where you browse, not the only door back to your own work.

 Together, these five properties are the difference between a smart chat assistant and a governed workspace where the agent's output becomes a real organizational asset.
 The rest of the 300 series is the working playbook for each of them.